Hong Kong will 'fearlessly take action' against independence talk | AFP - This kiji is

 Lam repeatedly emphasised the notion of "One Country" in her speech and made no reference to freedom of expression and freedom of the press, a departure from last year's address when she described those rights as "constitutional bulwarks".

-Lam and her government have refused to explain why the city denied a visa to the FT's Asia news editor Victor Mallet.
+Lam and her government have refused to explain why the FT's Asia news editor Victor Mallet was denied a work visa.

 Beijing regularly denies visas to foreign journalists on the mainland but it has not been a tactic used in Hong Kong.